wordofwarning/wordofwarning.org/current/2023-emergency/evening/index.md

 Project Mentor: Peader Kirk · Supported by 53two.

 Kellie Colbert is a Greater Manchester-based performance maker.
 She would describe herself as an autobiographical artist, who creates work that is honest, relatable, and at times self-critical.
 Kellie uses spoken word and symbolism to explore memories, often focusing on themes of mental health and feminism.
 She aims to create performance that is both self-exposing and empathetic.
-She has worked closely with Eggs Collective, (in)sane Mcr, Breakdown Bolton, and [hÅb](/current/2023-worksahead/colbert).
+She has worked closely with Eggs Collective, (in)sane Mcr, Breakdown Bolton, [hÅb](/current/2023-worksahead/colbert).

 <a href="https://instagram.com/kellie.colbert.theatre" target="_blank">Insta kellie.colbert.theatre</a> · <a href="https://twitter.com/imKellieColbert" target="_blank">@imKellieColbert</a>
 <hr>